-The Test and Evaluation Strategy (TES) describes the concept for tests and evaluations throughout the program life cycle, starting with Technology Development and continuing through Engineering, Manufacturing and Development (EMD) into Production and Deployment (PD) Phase.
+The Test and Evaluation Strategy (TES) is no longer a required document in DoD Acquisitions.
+The TES describes the concept for tests and evaluations throughout the program life cycle, starting with Technology Development and continuing through Engineering, Manufacturing and Development (EMD) into Production and Deployment (PD) Phase.
 The TES is submitted to OSD for approval prior to Milestone A. The TES will evolve into the Test and Evaluation Master Plan (TEMP) at Milestone B. Development of a TES will require early involvement of testers, evaluators, and others as a program conducts pre-system acquisition activities.
 These personnel will provide the necessary technical, operational, and programmatic expertise to ensure nothing is overlooked in laying out a complete strategy.

 The TES must be consistent with the Technology Development Strategy (TDS) and Initial Capabilities Document (ICD).
 The TES should address the identification and management of technology risk, the evaluation of system design concepts against the preliminary mission and sustainment requirements resulting from the analysis of alternatives, competitive prototyping, early demonstration of technologies in relevant environments, and the development of an integrated test approach.
 The TES also satisfies the statutory requirement for a TDS test plan to ensure that the goals and exit criteria for the technology demonstrations are met.
 It also provides a road map for evaluations, integrated test plans, and resource requirements necessary to accomplish the Technology Development (TD) Phase objectives.

 - Serve as the basis for T&E budgetary estimates identified in the Cost Analysis Requirements Description (CARD)

 - Integrate DT and Operational Test (OT) objectives into a single test strategy to maximize efficiencies during test execution while minimizing test resource requirements

 - Perform verification and validation in the systems engineering process